Perrine Bridge over Snake River at Twin Falls, Idaho, USA on a sunny clear day.

 After you've packed up your things and left your hotel room, grab a cup of coffee and a bagel at Old Town Cafe for breakfast.

-Go for a stroll in Joseph, which is characterised by an eclectic mix of old-school cowboy charm and modern art.
+Go for a stroll in Joseph, which is characterized by an eclectic mix of old-school cowboy charm and modern art.

 Now's also a good time to fill up your tank before continuing on with the driving itinerary.